deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “Like I said, *de nada*.
 I hope I can help…”

-Used as he was to the narrow hallways and corridors of HMS *Sharman*’s administrative building, Adam was still feeling self-consciously huge as he followed his stepmom.
+Used as he was to the narrow hallways and corridors of HMS *Sharman’s* administrative building, Adam was still feeling self-consciously huge as he followed his stepmom.
 Everything was just a little low, teenager-height or lower, and next to Jess’ slim, avian figure he was well aware that he cut a near-freakish figure.

 He tried not to let it bother him when two wide-eyed girls in the school’s uniform of a light powder-blue polo shirt with a grey sweater stood aside to let them past, and then dashed away laughing and whispering to each other.